SSWConsulting/SSW.People.Profiles/Toby-Churches/Toby-Churches.md

 [[imgBadge]]
 | ![](../badges/Business-microsoft-azure-devops.png)

 As an emerging software developer at SSW Newcastle, Toby Churches is passionate about crafting innovative, scalable, and user-centric software solutions.
-With expertise in .NET, Java, TypeScript, and Angular, Toby is an integral part of the team, consistently delivering high-quality outcomes for clients.
+With expertise in .NET, TypeScript, and Angular, Toby is an integral part of the team, consistently delivering high-quality outcomes for clients.

 ## Technical Proficiencies

-Toby’s technical toolkit includes deep proficiency in .NET, Java, TypeScript, and Angular.
+Toby’s technical toolkit includes deep proficiency in .NET, TypeScript, and Angular.
 Leveraging these technologies, he has contributed to various client projects, focusing on building efficient, secure, and high-performance software solutions.
 His hands-on experience spans across developing robust web applications, optimizing backend systems, and ensuring seamless user interfaces.
+Additionally, Toby has experience with Java and Spring Boot, further enhancing his versatility as a developer.

 ## Academic Pursuits